jasonacollins/jasoncollinsblog/posts/the-study-that-just-wont-die-disfluency-edition.md

 That claim traces back to a classic paper by Adam Alter and friends [-@alter2007].[^1] In Experiment 1, Alter and friends gave students the cognitive reflection test.
 Here's one question:

 [^1]: This wasn't the paper linked from the HBR article.
-The link is to a review on disfluency by Alter and Daniel M. Oppenheimer [-@alter2009] on disfluency affecting meta-cognition.
-Of the papers referenced in that review, the claim about hard to read fonts improving accuracy comes from the Alter et al. [-@alter2007] paper.
+The link is to a review by Alter and Daniel M. Oppenheimer [-@alter2009] on disfluency affecting meta-cognition.
+There is no statement about disfluent fonts affecting accuracy or error correction in that paper.
+However, of the papers referenced in that review, the claim about hard to read fonts improving accuracy comes from the Alter et al. [-@alter2007] paper.

 > A bat and a ball cost \$1.10 in total.
 The bat costs \$1.00 more than the ball.
 >